sfolador/laravel-locked/README.md

 The `unlock_allowed` value is used to enable or disable the `unlock` command.
 If you set it to `false`, the `unlock` method will raise an exception.
 It's possible to add a _whitelist_ of models that can be unlocked by setting the `can_be_unlocked` array.
 If the array is empty and the `unlock_allowed` value is `false`, no model can be unlocked.

+The `prevent_modifications_on_locked_objects` value is used to forbid modifications on _locked_ models.
+If you set it to `true`, an exception will be raised if you try to save/delete/replicated a _locked_ model.

 ## Command